Hashtag Web3 / Updated

 Months 1-3: Foundation + Conservation Focus

-- Learn Solidity basics (Cryptozombies, Buildspace)
+- Learn Solidity basics using platforms like Cryptozombies and Buildspace.

-- Study regenerative finance and carbon markets
+- Study regenerative finance and carbon markets.

-- Understand conservation finance mechanisms
+- Understand conservation finance mechanisms.

 Months 4-6: ReFi Project Development

-- Build 2 conservation-focused projects:
+- Build two conservation-focused projects:

-- Carbon credit tokenization system
+- Carbon credit tokenization system.

-- Conservation DAO treasury management
+- Conservation DAO treasury management.

 Months 7-9: Local Partnerships

-- Network with conservation NGOs in Namibia
+- Network with conservation NGOs in Namibia.

-- Complete first 1-2 consulting contracts
+- Complete initial consulting contracts.

-- Expected income: $1,000-$2,500/month
+- Anticipated income: Variable.

 Months 10-16: Full-Time ReFi Role

-- Target salary: $4,000-$7,000/month
+- Target salary: Variable.

 Path 2: The Ecosystem Builder & Community Leader (8-14 months)